raspberrypilearning/sense-hat-random-sparkles/en/step_4.md

 + Now use the `set_pixel` function to place a pixel with your randomly chosen colour at your randomly chosen location on the display.

-*NOTE:* the collapsible directions below use a different filename than yours and uses Trinket instead of IDLE.
+**Note:** the collapsible directions below use a different filename than yours, and uses Trinket instead of IDLE.

 [[[rpi-sensehat-single-pixel]]]

 The `set_pixel` method takes data in the following order: x coordinate, y coordinate, red, green, blue

-To define your `set_pixel` method, plug the names of your variables into the question marks in this line of code, in the right order - x coordinate, y coordinate, red, green, blue.
+To define your `set_pixel` method, plug the names of your variables into the question marks in this line of code, in the right order: x coordinate, y coordinate, red, green, blue.

 ```python
 sense.set_pixel(?, ?, ?, ?, ?)